emirozer/fake2db/README.md

 ##### Usage

 It is as follows, at this point in time, fake2db accepts rows and db argument.

 *--rows* argument is pretty clear...

-*--db* argument takes 4 possible options : sqlite, mysql, postgresql, mongodb *--name* argument is OPTIONAL.
+*--db* argument takes 4 possible options : sqlite, mysql, postgresql, mongodb

+*--name* argument is OPTIONAL.
 When it is absent fake2db will name db's randomly.

+*--host* argument is OPTIONAL.
+Hostname to use for database connection.
+Not used for sqlite.

+*--port* argument is OPTIONAL.
+Port to use for database connection.
+Not used for sqlite.

 > fake2db --rows 200 --db sqlite
 <br>
 > fake2db --rows 1500 --db postgresql --name test_database_postgre

+In addition to the databases supported in the db argument, you can also run fake2db with FoundationDB SQL Layer.
+Once SQL Layer is installed, simply use the postgresql generator and specify the SQL Layer port.
+For example:

+> fake2db --rows --db postgresql --port 15432

 <br>
 ##### Sample output - sqlite